gaidel/solar-crawler/docs/design.md

 - **Shooting:**
   The ship fires bullets automatically at regular intervals (e.g. every 300 ms).
-  Bullets travel **left to right** and are destroyed offscreen or on hit.
+  Bullets travel **from left to right** (from player toward enemies) and are destroyed offscreen or on hit.

 - **Collision:**
   The player is destroyed if: